Beginner's Guide to Wuxia Part 1

 Recommended Reading / Watching

 Here are five works that I feel encompass the essence of Wuxia.
-For all of them, there exists translated text, television adaptions and movie versions.
+You can easily find translated text, television adaptions, and movie versions for all these.

 Legend of the Condor Heroes (射雕英雄传 she diao yin xiong zhuan)

-The first of Jin Yong’s Condor Trilogy, the story narrates the adventure of rather dim, but absolutely kind hearted Guo Jing (郭靖).
-Born during the tumultuous years of the Southern Song Dynasty, bumbling Guo Jing won the admiration of several masters, eventually becoming one of the strongest in Wulin and joining the Mongolian army in their campaigns against the Jurchens.
-Read or watch this for a taste of Jin Yong’s skills in weaving historical events and characters into Wuxia fiction.
+Part one of Jin Yong’s Condor Trilogy, the story narrates the adventures of the rather dim, but absolutely valorous Wuxia hero Guo Jing (郭靖).
+Born during the tumultuous years of the Southern Song Dynasty, bumbling Guo Jing not only won the admiration of several masters, eventually becoming one of the strongest pugilist in Wulin, he ultimately also led the Mongolian army in their campaigns against the Jurchens.
+Read or watch this for a taste of Jin Yong’s skills in weaving historical events and fictional characters together.

 The Smiling, Proud Wanderer (笑傲江湖 xiao ao jiang hu)

-Known as Swordsman in three movie adaptations in the 90s, Jin Yong’s The Smiling, Proud Wanderer does not reference historical events, but instead centres on the struggles between various factions in Wulin.
+Known as Swordsman in three movie adaptations in the 90s, Jin Yong’s The Smiling, Proud Wanderer does not reference historical events, but instead centres on the struggles between various Wulin factions.
 Through these conflicts, Jin Yong makes a scathing commentary on the true nature of power alliances.
-(I once read a commentary stating Jin Yong was actually critiquing NATO) Read or watch this for its memorable protagonist, the alcohol-loving bum Linghu Chong (令狐冲).
-Read or watch this too for the most exotic kung fu techniques Jin Yong ever penned.
-Techniques such as the Black Hole Stance, the Nine Solitary Swords, and the horrible, horrible, Sunflower Manual.
+(I once read a commentary stating Jin Yong was actually critiquing NATO and the USA) Read or watch this for its memorable protagonist, the alcohol-loving bum Linghu Chong (令狐冲).
+Read or watch this too for some of the most exotic techniques ever penned in Wuxia novels.
+Techniques such as the Black Hole Stance, the Nine Solitary Swords, and the horrible, horrible, Sunflower Manual Technique.